 Our Five Senses

-Each of my students were given their own bowl and spoon to mix up some pumpkin spice cake mix with some pumpkin pie filling.
-This was only a two ingredient recipe and yet the smell of spices filled the air which naturally led us to talk about our sense of smell.
+Each of my students was given their own bowl and spoon to mix up some pumpkin spice cake mix with some pumpkin pie filling.
+This was only a two-ingredient recipe and yet the smell of spices filled the air which naturally led us to talk about our sense of smell.
 This leads me to our first skill that is always promoted through cooking – using all of our five senses to explore and learn about new things.
-I am reminded how Maria Montessori encouraged practitioners to involve all the senses in the child’s learning experience.
+I am reminded of how Maria Montessori encouraged practitioners to involve all the senses in the child’s learning experience.

 Although we didn’t use a measuring cup or spoon for this process, we did talk about measurements in terms of filling their bowls with scoops of spice cake and pumpkin filling.
 The children counted out the numbers of scoops they were to use of each ingredient.
 Mathematical thinking such as measuring, counting, estimating are all a part of the cooking process and all are skills that were naturally being promoted as the children worked on mixing up their muffin mix.